t0yv0/pulumi-bisect/README.md

 # pulumi-bisect

-Searching for first failing Pulumi release.
+Find the first failing Pulumi release.

 Write a script `bad.sh` that returns exit code 1 if something is not right.
 Then run: